abondar24/CassandraDemo/README.md

 3. Session (sc) - Connection Session to Cassandra.
 4. Simple Statement (ssc) - Execute a simple CQL statement.
 5. Prepared Statement (psc) - Execute a prepared CQL statement.
+6. Query Builder (qbc) - Execute a statement built by query builder.

 ### Notes
 - Arguments to run are in ()